-Ms. Hobbs has been named Best Lawyers in America in the specialty of ADR in 2010, 2011, 2012, 2013, and 2014 and has been repeatedly recognized in Mountain States Super Lawyers, and Utah Legal Elite.
-Hobbs Mediation has been named Best Law Firms in America for 2014.
-She has been a Distinguished Fellow of the International Academy of Mediators (IAM) since 2001 and currently serves as the President of the International Academy of Mediators.
+Ms. Hobbs has been named Best Lawyers in America in the specialty of ADR in 2010 - 2019 and has been repeatedly recognized in Mountain States Super Lawyers, and Utah Legal Elite.
+Hobbs Mediation has been named Best Law Firms in America for 2014-2019.
+She has been a Distinguished Fellow of the International Academy of Mediators (IAM) since 2001 and is Past President of the International Academy of Mediators.
 In addition, she regularly presents at the annual conference of the ABA’s Section on Dispute Resolution.
 She has served on the Board of Bar Commissioners at the Utah State Bar and was the founding chair of the Section of Dispute Resolution of the Utah State Bar.
 In 2004, she received the Peter W. Billings, Sr. award for Excellence in Alternative Dispute Resolution.
 Ms. Hobbs co-authored an article entitled “Individualized Mediation Design” in the October 2007 issue of “For the Defense.”
 She also published an article entitled “How to Achieve the Best Results in Mediation” in the American Arbitration Association’s Handbook on Mediation (2006, reprinted in 2010).
 Ms. Hobbs has taught hundreds of negotiation, mediation and mediation advocacy seminars to audiences such as the Utah, Colorado and Oregon Bar Associations, the National Association of Purchasing Management, the American Bar Association’s Dispute Resolution Section, and the International Academy of Mediators.

 2004 Peter W. Billings, Sr. Award for Excellence in Alternative Dispute Resolution